Excel VBA Color Index

 The problem here is you don’t know exactly what number holds what color.

 The below code is to change the font color.

 Sub Color_Font() Range("A1").Font.Color = RGB(100, 400, 100) End Sub

 Run this Code using the F5 key or manually to get the result.

-Color Index is slightly different from color property.
-In COLOR property we use 8 constant colors given by VBA and also using RGB function we create our own color.
+Color Index is slightly different from the color property.
+In the COLOR property, we use 8 constant colors given by VBA and also using the RGB function, we create our own color.

-COLOR INDEX property is limited in Excel VBA, it can hold the values from 1 to 56.
+COLOR INDEX property is limited in VBA.
+It can hold the values from 1 to 56.
 Each number from 1 to 56 holds different colors.
 Below are the list numbers and their respective colors.

 Below is the macro code to change the background color of the cell A1 to pink.